 The tournament has been a popular event on the WTA calendar with many of the top WTA players playing in the tournament each year.

-In 2023, the tournament was a WTA 500 event on the WTA Tour so it attracted most of the top WTA players in the world, including Iga Swiatek, Coco Gauff, and Jessica Pegula.
+In 2024, the tournament will be a WTA 1000 event on the WTA Tour so it has attracted most of the top WTA players in the world, including Iga Swiatek, Coco Gauff, and Elena Rybakina.

 Qatar TotalEnergies Open 2024